TheBellman/iplib/README.md

 The built JAR will be available in `target`.

-JavaDoc can be generated using `mvn javadoc:javadoc`, which will create it in HTML format under `target/site/apidocs`

-Alternately, use `mvn clean install` to additionally create the `iplib-1.0-SNAPSHOT-javadoc.jar`
+JavaDoc can be generated usi `mvn clean install` to create the `target/iplib-1.1.0.javadoc.jar`

 ## License

-Copyright 2021 Little Dog Digital
+Copyright 2025 Little Dog Digital

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.